 The Project Site is currently owned by the Applicant, Hampshire Recreation, LLC (the Applicant).
 The Applicant proposes the development of a Planned Residential Development (PRD) consisting of 105 residential units (comprising 44 single-family detached housing lots and 61 carriage homes, which consist of 28 two-family and 33 three-family semi-detached housing lots) on the Project Site (the "Proposed Action").
 The Proposed Action would also include development of seven tennis courts that would replace seven existing courts and 30.6 acres of common open space, which would be kept in a natural state.
 The open space would be divided into eight distinct areas, portions of which would be landscaped with native species and portions of which would be allowed to revert to a natural state.
-No development or ground disturbance from the proposed residential buildings or tennis courts is anticipated within a minimum of 100 feet of the wetlands on the Project Site.
+No development or ground disturbance from the project Site.
 The existing golf course use would be downsized to a 9-hole, 37.6-acre course to accommodate the development of the PRD.
 No development is proposed in the MR-zoned area where the existing Hampshire Country Club facilities (including a clubhouse, pool, tennis, and parking areas) are located.
 These amenities would remain on the Project Site.